The most common approach to configuring your Spring Boot application is to create an application.properties or applicaiton.yaml or

 oc create secret generic db-secret --from-literal=username=user --from-literal=password=p455w0rd

-The preceding command would create the following secret (which you can see by using oc get secrets db-secret -o yaml
+The preceding command would create the following secret (which you can see by using oc get secrets db-secret -o yaml):

 apiVersion: v1 data: password: cDQ1NXcwcmQ= username: dXNlcg== kind: Secret metadata: creationTimestamp: 2017-07-04T09:15:57Z name: db-secret namespace: default resourceVersion: "357496" selfLink: /api/v1/namespaces/default/secrets/db-secret uid: 63c89263-6099-11e7-b3da-76d6186905a8 type: Opaque

-Note that the data contains Base64-encoded versions of the literal provided by the create
+Note that the data contains Base64-encoded versions of the literal provided by the create command.

 Your application can then use this secret — for example, by exporting the secret’s value as environment variables: